 Today, Cedar Point boasts an impressive collection of 71 rides that includes 17 world-famous roller coasters.
-When you compare these whopping numbers to the park’s affordable admission (pre-sale tickets are around $47/day pre-sale/$65/day at the gate), it is easy to see why Cedar Point was rated “Best Amusement Park in the World” by Amusement Today magazine for many years.
+When you compare these whopping numbers to the park’s affordable admission (pre-sale tickets are around $49/day pre-sale/$65/day at the gate), it is easy to see why Cedar Point was rated “Best Amusement Park in the World” by Amusement Today magazine for many years.

 Cedar Point = Roller Coaster Capital of the World

 Standing at an unprecedented 420 feet tall, Top Thrill Dragster is Cedar Point’s most ambitious coaster to date.
-This speed-demon simulates a stratospheric drag race by using an advanced hydraulic cable system to launch riders from 0 to 120 miles per hour in under 4 seconds!
+This speed-demon simulates a stratospheric drag race by using an advanced hydraulic cable system to launch riders from zero to 120 miles per hour in under 4 seconds!
 After climbing the 420-foot-tall inverted hill, riders plummet back to earth at breakneck speeds just before crossing the finish line.

 For anyone who loves the throwback thrills of riding the pine, Cedar Point has one of the best wooden coasters in the country.
-Blue Streak, the park’s oldest coaster, is filled with thrilling but modest hills that give off serious air time.
+Blue Streak, the park’s oldest coaster, is filled with thrilling but modest hills that give off serious airtime.

 Younger riders will get a kick out of Cedar Point’s kid-friendly coasters too.
 Woodstock Express, Jr. Gemini and Wildcat are all less aggressive adventures designed with both you and your junior thrill seekers in mind.

-Cool Off in Cedar Park’s Frontier Town
+Cool Off in Cedar Park’s Frontier Town Water Park

-For those hot summer days, Cedar Point’s Frontier Town has two wild water thrillrides that will leave you and your family soaked.
+For those hot summer days, Cedar Point’s Frontier Town has two wild water thrill rides that will leave you and your family soaked.

 Thunder Canyon sends white water rafters on a wild 1,600-foot canyon expedition that features waterfalls, rapids and other surprise soakers that leave everyone on board drenched.